pwittchen/NetworkEvents/README.md

 JavaDoc is available at: http://pwittchen.github.io/NetworkEvents

 **Note**: There's another, younger project, which allows to accomplish the same tasks with RxJava and Reactive Programming apporach.
 You can check it out at: https://github.com/pwittchen/ReactiveNetwork.
+If you are interested in monitoring WiFi access points in a reactive way, check another, more specialized library at: https://github.com/pwittchen/ReactiveWiFi.

 Contents
 --------